 Hot leads and qualified leads fall into this category.
 Clients may be more willing to share their contact details for a personalized experience and spend more time interacting with your website or other channels than those in the awareness stage who want quick answers.

-This is the stage where your qualified leads either make the payment or say goodbye.
+This is where your qualified leads either make the payment or say goodbye.
 Limiting friction between the stages is usually a great way to ensure the decision is in your favor.

 This is the final stage that many overlook.
 You should continue catering to the needs of your existing clients.
 Close the loop with retention and, if possible, upsells.
 Your existing clients will go on to become loyal customers and brand evangelists.